room118solutions/branchbot/README.md

 # Support

-Only PostgreSQL databases are currently supported.
+Only PostgreSQL and MySQL databases are currently supported.